tarekyounes123/store_todotask/DEPLOYMENT_INSTRUCTIONS.md

    - Script handles .env creation and app key generation if needed
    - Configuration is cleared and cached before starting server

+12. **Database migrations on Render free plan**:
+   - Using external MySQL database with environment variables
+   - To run migrations, set RUN_MIGRATIONS=true as an environment variable
+   - To run seeds, set RUN_SEEDS=true as an environment variable
+   - For first deployment, deploy without migrations, then run with RUN_MIGRATIONS=true

 ### Debugging

 - Check the build logs in the Render dashboard for compilation errors